UncleObinna/UncleObinna/README.md

-- 👋 Hi, I’m **Obinna**
+- Hi, I’m **Obinna**
-- 👀 I’m interested in Tech Support, Systems Administration and Cloud Computing.
+- I’m interested in Tech Support, Systems Administration and Cloud Computing.
-- 🌱 I’m currently learning Front End Development/Cloud Engineering at Altschool Africa School of Engineering.
+- I’m currently learning Cloud Engineering at Altschool Africa School of Engineering.
-- 📫 You can Email me at: *kanuchukwuemekaobinna@gmail.com*
+- You can Email me at: *kanuchukwuemekaobinna@gmail.com*

 <!---
 UncleObinna/UncleObinna is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.